scloud19/SECipedia/Ethical Hacking/Web_App_Security/mapping/web_app_sec_enumerating.md

       While others can expose their functionality to a single url that gets hit with different parameters (via a POST request, etc.)

       It is often more fruitful to map via the functional paths (even if app page mapping "works") because these relationships are often more logical than directory structure
+        The relationships amongst functions is often more useful to attackers.
+The mapping of functions also may not directly correspond to directory structure (so it's more fruitful to do both)

+      Functional Path Mapping technique
+        Most types of enumeration applications will enumerate via the application page mapping, you need to switch this functionality to be functional path mapping.
+Utilize the methods described in the page for application page mapping (but just switch it to functional path mapping)

+        1) ID any instances where app functionality is accessed not by requesting a specific page for a function (ex: /admin/editUser.jsp) but by passing the name of a function in a parameter (ex: /admin.jsp?action=editUser)

+        2) Enumeration

+           Ex: If your app uses servlets that are invoked with a particular method. enumerate servlets and the methods utilized by each servlet

+           If the app uses parameters that specify the servlet and method names, determine the behavior when an invalid servlet and/or method is requested.
+Then try it with a valid method is requested with other invalid parameters.
+            You need to identify attributes of the server's responses that indicate successes (i.e valid servlets and methods)

+        3) Compile a map of app content based on functional paths, showing all of the enumerating functions and the logical paths dependencies between them.

 Look at "site map" for enumerating content.